Xenowa/ballerina-scan-tool/sonar-ballerina-plugin/README.md

 # SonarQube Plugin

-## Other ways to create a SonarQube plugin
+## Other ways to create a SonarQube analyzer

 - Using SSLR (SonarSource Language Recognizer)